 |20 to 30 years|

 For the reserved categories, some relaxation in the age limit is there:

 |PH + OBC||13 Years|

 |PH + SC/ST||15 Years|

 SSC CGL 2019 Application Fee

 The SSC CGL 2019 Application Fee is Rs.
 100/.
 However, for the reserved categories such as SC, ST, Female, Physically Handicapped (PH), and Ex-Servicemen (EXS) applicants, there is no fee.
 The application fee of SSC CGL 2019 is paid in two ways by SBI either in the form of challan or through SBI Net Banking or any other bank Debit/Credit Card.
-Challan is made in the situation, where candidate wants to pay in the form of cash.
-Challan is a printout of the transaction by which is generated through online after the completion the SSC CGL 2019 Part-1 registration.
+Challan is made in the situation, where a candidate wants to pay in the form of cash.
+Challan is a printout of the transaction by which is generated through online after the completion of the SSC CGL 2019 Part-1 registration.
 The Deposit requisite fee in any branch of State Bank of India and then continues for SSC CGL Part-2 registration 2019.